StrongKey/FIDO-Server/docs/User_Guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"token":  |  <Get from [https://mds2.fidoalliance.org/tokens/](https://mds2.fidoalliance.org/tokens/)>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"certification":  |  ["FIDO_CERTIFIED", "NOT_FIDO_CERTIFIED", "USER_VERIFICATION_BYPASS", "ATTESTATION_KEY_COMPROMISE", "USER_KEY_REMOTE_COMPROMISE", "USER_KEY_PHYSICAL_COMPROMISE", "UPDATE_AVAILABLE", "REVOKED", "SELF_ASSERTION_SUBMITTED", "FIDO_CERTIFIED_L1", "FIDO_CERTIFIED_L1plus", "FIDO_CERTIFIED_L2", "FIDO_CERTIFIED_L2plus", "FIDO_CERTIFIED_L3", "FIDO_CERTIFIED_L3plus"]

-The included default policy enables all supported configuration choices for StrongKey FIDO2 Server; use any or all of them as needed.
-Search the _install-skfs.sh_ file contents for "Default Policy" and decode the encoded text entry from there, or copy and paste from the example JSON below.
-When changes have been made, save it and re-encode it using base64urlsafe and replace it in the script.
+The included default policy enables all supported configuration choices for StrongKey FIDO2 Server; use any or all of them as needed. **Prior to installation**, search the _install-skfs.sh_ file contents for "Default Policy" and decode the encoded text entry from there, or copy and paste from the example JSON below.
+When changes have been made, save it, re-encode it using base64urlsafe, then replace it in the script.
 ~~~~
 {
 	"storeSignatures": false,